StetHD/tarifa-book/platforms/ios.md

 Deploying for **ad-hoc** or **store** distribution requires to sign the app with a certificate and a mobile provisioning file, which is defined by a _signing label_ given by the `sign` attribute.

-When creating a tarifa project, the [`create`](../usage/create.md) command will add signing and deploy informations on the `stage`and the `prod` configuration and on the `signing` attribute in the `tarifa.json` and `private.json` files.
-Here is an example of the added attributes on the both files:
+When creating a tarifa project, the [`create`](../usage/create.md) command will add signing and deploy parameters to the `stage` and `prod` configurations and to the `signing` attribute in the `tarifa.json` and `private.json` files.
+Here is an example showing the added attributes on both files:

 `tarifa.json`: